bburakenesdemir/airlineTicketing/README.md

 ```
 ---
 *every 10% ticket sold increases the price by 10%

 *input card number removes non numeric characters and hides 6 digits

+*hateoas for generic response implemented, for entity crud operations

+*ci tool added, used https://api.travis-ci.org.
+You can check last commit's build status

+*Spring Test added, just for entity repository, not much more, because not required :)

+*swagger support, you can access from "/" path too, not need to ask swagger-ui.html

+*i did not added user & authentication, it is not required too